Hi everyone, my name is Taetske and welcome to my web page

 Unusual patterns on the floor tiles

-My Fathers office in Holland, he was director of a water company, supplying water to 7 cities had a wonderful fossil stone floor from Germany with the imprint of Ferns and Leafs.
-As a little girl, I would look at the different patterns and imagine whole stories around it.
-I have continued my search for interesting stones into my adult life.
+My Fathers’ office in Holland, he was the director of a water company, supplying water to 7 cities, had a wonderful fossil stone floor from Germany with the imprint of Ferns and Leafs.
+As a little girl, I would look at the unique patterns and imagine entire stories around them.
+I have continued my search for interesting stones in my adult life.

 A great find on a field in Malaga